JovianHQ/jovian-py/CONTRIBUTING.md

 To ensure that [VSCode](https://code.visualstudio.com/) and other code editors use the correct conda environment, run the following command to add the path of the `jovian-py-dev` env to your `.bashrc` file:

-_Ensure that you have activated `jovian-py-dev` the environment before running the following command_
+_Ensure that you have activated `jovian-py-dev` environment before running the following command_

 ```
 echo -e "\n\nexport JOVIAN_PY_DEV_PYTHONPATH=$CONDA_PREFIX/bin/python" >> ~/.bashrc